JoaoLopesF/Esp-Mobile-Apps-iOS/README.md

 BLE is a Bluetooth Low Energy:

     BLE is suitable for connection to Android and iOS.
-    Nearly 100% of devices run Android >= 4.0.3, and most of them should have BLE.
+    Nearly 100% of devices run Android >= 4.3, and most of them should have BLE.
     For iOS, we have support for BLE, and for normal Bluetooth, only some modules with Mfi certification (made for i ...)

     So BLE is the most viable alternative for Esp32 to communicate with mobile devices.

-# Part II - iOS app
+# Part III - iOS app

     This mobile app for iOS >= 10.3
     All code is written in Swift